Reflection:

 The Oblates of the Virgin Mary live stream Mass at 7:00 am weekdays and 11:00 am on Saturday and Sunday.
 Link to Oblate Mass

-To reserve a weekday or weekend Mass for a deceased loved one or a special intention, please contact the parish office ten days to two weeks ahead of time
+To reserve a weekday or weekend Mass for a deceased loved one or a special intention, please contact the parish office ten days to two weeks ahead of time.
+The sanctuary lamp in each parish may also burn for a special intention each week.

 Please join us at 8:30 AM each Thursday at Saint Theresa Parish to pray the rosary prior to 9:00AM Mass.